-This Civil Rights website provides a number of resources that can answer your questions on: MSU Extension Civil Rights Policy and Procedures, anti-discrimination statement use, use and copies of the “And Justice for All” programming poster, civil rights law and bias-free as free communication, etc.
+This Civil Rights website provides a number of resources that can answer your questions on: MSU Extension Civil Rights Policy and Procedures, anti-discrimination statement use, use and copies of the “And Justice for All” programming poster, civil rights law and bias-free communication, etc.

 Questions may be addressed to the MSU Extension HR Office, District Directors, Institute Directors or the MSU Extension Director.